jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         in women, presence of acute periodontal infection and severe smoking habits.</p>\n"
     - question: So they are contraindicated in smokers?
-      answer: "<p>Cigarette does not constitute an absolute contraindication for implant rehabilitation, however, it is scientifically proven that smoking causes peripheral vascular vasoconstriction that significantly alters the process of bone healing and regeneration.
+      answer: "<p>Cigarette does not constitute an absolute contraindication for implant rehabilitation; however, it is scientifically proven that smoking causes peripheral vascular vasoconstriction that significantly alters the process of bone healing and regeneration.
 So that in these patients the chances of success are reduced from approximately 98% to 65% of cases.</p>\n"